bepitulaz/bepitulaz/README.md

 ### Hi there 👋

 My name is Asep and I live in Tallinn, Estonia.
-I'm a software engineer, amateur photographer, and musician.
+I'm a software engineer and musician.

-### 🎯 Full-time employment

-Working as a full-stack developer on making [the immigration and relocation process](https://jobbatical.com) easy.

 #### 🔭 My products